d3fc/d3fc/components/tools/README.md

 annotation.**index**([*value*])

-Specifies the index of this annotation to make the annotation referencable when more than one annotation is included on the same chart.
+Specifies the index of this annotation to make the annotation referenceable when more than one annotation is included on the same chart.

 annotation.**xScale**([*value*])